d-terrell/Spotipi-Recreation/README.md

 # Spotipi Recreation

 Spotipi is a project based on the Raspberry Pi Zero, created by Ryan Ward.
 It displays the album cover of the music playing on Spotify onto a 32x32 LED matrix.
-This project is intended for myself for learning purposes.
-I selected this project to gain a broad knowledge of software and hardware.
-Although it has been challenging, it has been a great learning experience.
 ## Hardware
 To begin the project, I started out buying the hardware Ryan Ward had linked in his written tutorial of Spotipi: